Hoogeveen: Peat colony

 Hoogeveen dates its history to 20 December 1625, when Roelof van Echten bought a large tract of peat land from farmers of the district with the plan to harvest its peat.
 One old map of the area called it Locus Deserta Atque ob Multos Paludes Invia, a deserted and impenetrable place of many swamps.
-Hoogeveen itself was established in 1636 by Peter Joostens Warmont and Johan van der Meer.
+Hoogeveen was founded in 1636 by Pieter Joostens Warmont and Johan van der Meer, investors from Leiden in the Hollandsche Compagnie (Hollandic Company) who, after fierce conflicts with Baron Roelof van Echten tot Echten, had decided that their workers should be able to settle permanently on the peat bogs.